crim-ca/weaver/docs/source/processes.rst

 For each :ref:`proc_types` known by `Weaver`, specific :term:`Workflow` step implementations must be provided.

-In order to simplify the chaining procedure of file references, step implementations are only required to provide the relevant methodology for their :ref:`Deploy`, :ref:`Execute`, :ref:`Monitor` and :ref:`Result` operations.
+In order to simplify the chaining procedure of file references, step implementations are only required to provide the relevant methodology for their :ref:`Deploy <proc_op_deploy>`, :ref:`proc_op_execute <Execute>`, :ref:`proc_op_monitor <Monitor>` and ref:`proc_op_result <Result>` operations.
 Operations related to staging of files, :term:`Process` preparation and cleanup are abstracted away from specific implementations to ensure consistent functionalities between each type.

 Operations are accomplished in the following order for each individual step: